brunoscopelliti/xpath-analyzer/README.md

 #xpath-analyzer

-Google Chrome extension that allows to evaluate xPath expressions against the XML of the current browser tab.
+Google Chrome extension that allows to evaluate xPath expressions against the XML available at a given URL.
 Direct link to the [Google Chrome store] [1].

 ##xPath Analyzer in a nutshell
-xPath Analyzer allows to evaluate xPath/XSLT expressions against the XML of the current browser tab.
+Google Chrome extension that allows to evaluate xPath expressions against the XML available at a given URL.
-It works well also if third parties extensions (like [XML Tree] [2]) are installed.

 **xPath Analyzer has not other dependencies.**

 ##Usage
-It is really simple to use; just paste (or write) a new xPath expression in the input field, and simply press enter to evaluate it.
+It is really simple to use; write the url, and then type a new xPath expression in the input field, and simply press enter to evaluate it.

 xPath Analyzer can evaluate each possible type of xPath (or XSLT expression).